w3f/Grants-Program/applications/msai.md

   - Development of reusable mechanism for storing data on chain through API service that connects to the Polkadot node (10000 USD)
   -
   2- Configuration of subtrate based parachain with a binary data storage layer (40K USD 1 man year)
-  - development of backend mock based on substrate and Polkadot or other blockchain tech
+  - development of backend mock api service
   - Connection of app directly to node infrastructure provider to provide non-custodial functionality (10000 USD)
-  - Development of data access NFT smart contract -- smart contract depending on substrate functionality we incorporate based on
+  - Development of data access service possibly using a sidecar approach to extending the substrate node API.
+  - NFT smart contract default template-- We will incorporate based on 3- Ink! or other smart contract language that supports NFTs and ERC721 level in addition to ownership authentication:
-  3- Ink! or other smart contract language based NFT to control encryption to and from the data storage layer 4- testing on Kusama
+  - Only owners of the NFT will be able to access the encrypted data within using the sidecar service.
+Control encryption to and from the data storage layer
+  4- testing on Kusama
   - Development of example scripts for interaction with new parachain based on docker files (10000 USD)
   - Development of reference APP based on customisation of Alphawallet or other suitable wallet for the new Polkadot parachain 6 months (50000)